Our Three Streams of Impact

 Sacred

-Connecting with the River Medway through reverence, listening, and care.
+We connect with the River Medway through reverence, love, and care.

 -